BrnCPrz/PedyR/README.md

 # PedyR

-R package to deal with genealogical structured data (pedigrees)
+R package to deal with pedigrees.

 *upcoming updates:*
   * pedStats() - A function for more in depth description of a pedigree.